Duchess Woizlawa Feodora of Mecklenburg: Juliana's wedding

-Preparations for the wedding of Queen Wilhelmina of the Netherlands' only child Crown Princess Juliana to the German Prince Bernhard of Lippe-Biesterfeld were underway in the 1937 when a diplomatic scandal occurred.
+Preparations for the wedding of Queen Wilhelmina of the Netherlands' only child Crown Princess Juliana to the German Prince Bernhard of Lippe-Biesterfeld were underway in 1937 when a diplomatic scandal occurred.
 Various members of his family and friends were aligned with the Nazis, and a number of them would attend the royal wedding.
 Protocol demanded that the prospective Prince-Consort be invited to an audience with his head of state, who at the time was Adolf Hitler.
 The affair resulted in Wilhelmina's opinion that the wedding be a family affair; consequently, she did not invite foreign royalty unless she was personally familiar with them.
 As a result, Juliana's chosen bridesmaids were either her relatives or relatives of her groom.
-These included Woizlawa herself (being first cousins), Duchess Thyra of Mecklenburg-Schwerin (her second cousin), Grand Duchess Kira Kirillovna of Russia (her first cousin once removed), Princess Sophie of Saxe-Weimar-Eisenach (her second cousin), and two of Bernhard’s first cousins, Princess Sieglinde and Princess Elisabeth of Lippe.
+These included Woizlawa herself (being first cousins), Duchess Thyra of Mecklenburg-Schwerin (her second cousin), Grand Duchess Kira Kirillovna of Russia (her first cousin once removed), Princess Sophie of Saxe-Weimar-Eisenach (her second cousin), and two of Bernhard's first cousins, Princess Sieglinde and Princess Elisabeth of Lippe.

 Marriage and family

-On 15 September 1939, she married her distant relative Heinrich I Prinz Reuss (1910−1982) in Bad Doberan, who had been adopted in 1935 by her childless and unmarried uncle Heinrich XLV.
+On 15 September 1939, she married in Bad Doberan to her distant relative Heinrich I Prinz Reuss (1910−1982), the eldest son of Prince Heinrich XXXIV Reuss of Schleiz (1887-1956) and his wife and cousin, Princess Sophie Renata Reuss of Köstritz (1884-1968).
+Heinrich I had been adopted in 1935 by her childless and unmarried uncle Heinrich XLV.
 Heinrich XLV had become an enthusiastic Nazi sympathizer and member of the Nazi Party in the early 1930s.
 In World War II he was Wehrmacht officer and in August 1945 arrested by the Red Army, and was presumed missing.

 They had six children, one daughter and five sons.